life0fun/growingtree/growingtree-app/README.md

   [:main :timeline :*] - timeline by id

+## Service

+Service object impls Activity protocol and uses function `service-fn` to consume-effects from app effect queue.
+You can post message content to other web service, or store content to connected datomic store.

+Service defintion at client side has two parts, wrap event end point into event source and add event listener onto it.
+The end point is where server send events emit.
+The other part is service-fn that consume-effects from app effect queue and xhr post request data to the back-end server.

+So it absorb server send events from back-end and consume-effects from client data model and xhr post requests to back-end.

 ## Extract templates with slicing

 We are using Bootstrap 2.2 style our UI.